kitten/kitten.sh/pages/parser-generator-dsl/index.md

 ## Creating an Implementation Plan

-When jumping into a complex project like this, I typically start out at both ends of the process and ask myself, "What should the library's API look like?" and "What are the small implementation details I need to know before I start coding?"<br />
+When jumping into a complex project like this, I typically start at both ends of the process and ask, "What should the library's API look like?" and "What are the small implementation details I need some investigation first?"<br />
-However, planning and actually starting are two steps that due to procrastination take me quite... a considerable amount of time.
+However, planning and starting are two steps that due to procrastination take me quite... a considerable amount of time.

-For this project I came up with the rough idea for it about a year ago in 2019.
+For this project, I came up with the rough idea for it about a year ago in 2019.
 I then wrote the first API design draft in April 2020, and implemented the library a month later in May 2020.
 I was pretty excited about the idea and have no excuses for this, so let's just move on.
 The first draft for the **API design** looked something like the following: